Legendre Functions and the Non-Integrability of a Hamiltonian System: The solvable cases

 $\zeta_{11}^{(1)}(\zeta_{11}^{(2)})'-\zeta_{11}^{(2)}(\zeta_{11}^{(1)})'=1$ and $\zeta_{12}^{(1)}(\zeta_{12}^{(2)})'-\zeta_{12}^{(2)}(\zeta_{12}^{(1)})'=1$ .
 Then the fundamental matrix of (\ref{VE2_zeta}) and its inverse are

 We show that a logarithmic term appears in local solution of (${{VE}}_2$).
-For this purpose, it is sufficient to show that at least one component of $X^{-1} f_2$ has a nonzero residue at $z_1$.
+For this purpose, it is sufficient to show that at least one component of $X^{-1} f_2$ has a nonzero residue at $0$.The appearance of a logarithmic term in a local solution implies that the identity component of the differential Galois group is not Abelian.
 We calculate of $X^{-1} f_2$, which looks like